barryclark/jekyll-now/_posts/2017-8-28-GSOC-final-evaluation.md

 For me, I'll still contribute to Firefox and finish what I started.
 And I'm eager to contribute to other open source projects.
 I'm sure there will be more fun and challenges waiting for me in open source world.

-**EDIT**: Thanks Mike for taking a look at the blog post and correcting my mistakes.
-You really are a great guy!!!!
+**PS**: Thanks Mike for taking a look at the blog post and correcting my mistakes!!!!